man455/wordpress-job-manager/readme.txt

 * ADDED: Interview scheduling
 * ADDED: Job mass-edit option to archive/unarchive
 * ADDED: Ability to comment on interviews and applications
+* ADDED: Option to block application fields from being included in the application email
+* ADDED: Widget to show a custom list of selected jobs
 * CHANGED: Removed user dropdown from Application filter, replaced with a text box.
 It required a bad query, so had to go.
 * CHANGED: Separated admin jobs list by future/live/expired, so it's easier to read
+* CHANGED: Job list sorting now allows sorting by any job field
 * FIXED: Some PHP warnings
 * FIXED: HTML errors in Admin
 * FIXED: Admin menu now uses handles rather than file references